bab-git/llm_pharma/README.md

 We welcome contributions!
 Please feel free to open issues or submit pull requests for suggestions, improvements, or bug fixes.
 For significant contributions, please discuss the changes via an issue before submitting.

 ## Contact
-For more information, questions, or feedback, please contact the repository maintainer via GitHub issues or discussions.
+For more information, questions, or feedback, please contact me at [https://www.linkedin.com/in/bhosseini/](https://www.linkedin.com/in/bhosseini/).